 In addition to these sponges, there is also a Konjac Sponge for baby, and body.
 The baby version can be used for washing body body and hair.
 It is so gentle and cleansing that you don't need any other shampoo or soap.
 The body sponge is bigger and more user friendly for the shower.
 Make sure, however, that your body sponge dries out completely after use (don't leave it in the shower).

 Where Do I Buy The Konjac Sponge?

-The Konjac Sponge is best sought out online, but be sure that you’re getting the original Konjac Sponge when you do.
+The Konjac Sponge is best sought out online, but be sure that you're getting the original Konjac Sponge when you do.
 There are imitations on the market and the quality can be a bit off.
 With a price like this; however, you can afford to get the original.
-The Konjac Puff Sponge for face retails for about 5 GBP (or about $8 – $10 USD) and the body sponge retails for about 8 GBP (or about $10 – $12 USD).
+Konjac Puff Sponges for face retails for around $8 - $15.

 How Long Will My Sponge Last & How to Care for It?